 While all of these behaviors or characters in our mind have important functions and help us act in ways that are important for our survival and well-being, sometimes they are not very useful.
 For example:

-- The advisor (the inner voice) can give us too much useless advice or too many negative evaluations (about ourselves, our live, other people, our circumstances).
+The advisor (the inner voice) can give us too much useless advice or too many negative evaluations (about ourselves, our life, other people, our circumstances), and it can drown out or restrict our Noticers and Discoverers (that is, our ability and motivation to notice the here-and-now and try out new things).
 It can affect our well-being and behavior in the here-and-now in ways that are not helpful.

 "Although we humans have gained the ability to extract ourselves from the physical jungle, through language we are now recreating the danger of the jungle in our heads again and again."